-There are several educational support and/or specialist staff members, such as: the Learning Leader and Teaching Assistants, English as an Additional Language (EAL) support, Dutch as an Additional Language (DAL) and a Physical education teacher.
+There are several educational support and/or specialist staff members, such as: the Learning Leader and Teaching Assistants, Multilingual Language Learning (MLL) support, including English as Additional Language (EAL) and Dutch as an Additional Language (DAL), and a Physical education teacher.
 We also work together with other professionals in education and specialists, internally and externally (see 'Our mission, vision and context').

-Teaching Assistants help support the teaching and learning in different classes, so that the classroom teacher may differentiate to meet the needs of all students and make optimal use of a multi learning-style approach during lessons.
+Teaching Assistants help support the teaching and learning in different classes, so that the classroom teacher may differentiate to meet the needs of all students and make optimal use of a multi learningstyle approach during lessons.
 Teaching Assistants also provide specialist individual or small group support as part of our inclusion programme.
 They are assigned to specific mileposts, so that they know all children well.